jacobp100/cssta/docs/native.md

     background-color: grey;
   }
 `

+const ButtonWithKeyframes = cssta(Animated.View)`
+  animation: fade-in 1s ease-in;

+  @keyframes fade-in {
+      0% { opacity: 0; }
+    100% { opacity: 1; }
+  }
+`
 ```

 You can animate between CSS custom properties.

-⚠️ We aren’t a full-blown CSS engine, so there are a few caveats—but these shouldn’t hinder you too much.
+⚠️ We aren’t a full-blown CSS engine, so there are a few caveats—but these shouldn’t affect you too much.

+Both the `animation` and `transition` properties must use shorthand notation: you can't split it into separate parts like `animation-name`.
+They both accept a duration (in `s` or `ms`) and a timing function (`linear`, `ease`, `ease-in`, `ease-out`, and `ease-in-out`).
+The `transition` property also take a property name, and can use a comma to define multiple transitions.
+The `animation` property takes an additional keyframe name.

-All properties that are transitioned must defined in the top level (without a selector) so we know a default value to use—in the case above, `background-color` was defined in the top level.
+All properties that are transitioned must defined in the top level (without a selector) so we know a default value to use: in the case above, `background-color` was defined in the top level.
+This does not apply to keyframes.

 You can’t use shorthand properties in the transition property, including things like `border-width`.
 You can have `border-width: 5px` transition to `border-width: 10px 20px`, but you’ll need to write `transition: border-top-width border-right-width … 1s`.
+This does not apply to keyframes.

 You can animate multiple transitions, but the nodes of the transition must not change.
 You can animate `transition: scaleX(1) rotateX(0deg)` to `transition: scaleX(5) rotateX(30deg)`, but you cannot then transition to `transition: scaleY(2)`.

+For the moment, keyframes will not reset to their default values after the animation has elapsed: they will take the value they had at the end of the animation (like `animation-fill-mode: forwards`).

-## 🎥 Custom Animations
+## 🎥 Custom Animations via `Animated.Value`

 To get React Native animations working, you’ll want to define all your non-changing styles in the usual way, and then pass your `Animated.Value`s in as style props.